rubyonrailsfourbook/book/03-static-content/01-static-html.markdown

 # Static Content

+## Starting Our Blog
+In this chapter we will start creating the main blog.
+So first we need to create the rails app.

+	$ rails new blog --skip-test-unit
+	$ cd blog

+Next we need to edit the Gemfile to make it work for our needs.
+Please go to

+TODO: Add Link To Gemfile

+next bundle your gems by running:

+	$ bundle install

+After installing you need to the following command to set RSpec.

+	$ rails g rspec:install

 ## Static Content
 Every site needs static content.
 Static content is place where such information as contact and about is place.
 This should not be changed often.
 So it should be ok if place the content in the source code.